Innokentii-Smirnov/DictionaryGenerator/README.md

 # Logging
 The program will create a subdirectory "logs" in the working directory.

 The log "\_\_main\_\_.log" will contain an appropriate message if the run has been completed successfully.

-The logs document the processing of the XML files with informational messages (INFO) and specify issues detected in the XML files which sometimes need to be corrected manually (if marked as ERROR, not just as WARNING).
+The other logs document the processing of the XML files with informational messages (INFO) and specify issues detected in the XML files which sometimes need to be corrected manually (if marked as ERROR, not just as WARNING).